Jason Delay Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 22nd-ranked team ERA across all league pitching staffs (4.51).
+- The Dodgers' 4.56 team ERA ranks 24th across all MLB pitching staffs.

-- The Dodgers rank 18th in baseball in home runs surrendered (96 total, 1.1 per game).
+- Dodgers pitchers combine to give up 99 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his most recent time out on Friday against the Colorado Rockies, the righty tossed five innings, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Saturday, the lefty went three innings against the Kansas City Royals, allowing five earned runs while surrendering six hits.

-- The 23-year-old has a 2.65 ERA and 6.4 strikeouts per nine innings across three games this season, while allowing a batting average of .172 to opposing hitters.
+- The 26-year-old has put up an ERA of 4.94, with 8.5 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.